 1. Donations

 Donations are the lifeblood of many nonprofits.
-These can come from individual donors, corporate sponsors, or philanthropic foundations.
-Nonprofits often run fundraising campaigns, leverage social media, and host events to solicit donations.
+These financial contributions come from individual donors, corporate sponsors, or philanthropic foundations.
+Nonprofits often use a mix of fundraising campaigns, social media, and events to encourage donations.

 Key Strategies: